Originally published in September 2016, updated in March 2020.

 What you eat is as important as what you breathe.
 Putting healthier items in your body will give it the strength it needs to fight off fall and winter colds.
 Include plenty of fresh produce in your diet.
 A tablespoon of raw local honey may help desensitize you to pollen in the air.
 Yogurt with probiotics or a probiotic supplement will also help you stay healthy.

-Consider installing a whole-home air cleaner in your HVAC system to help keep your air fresher.
+Consider installing a whole-home air cleaner or purifier in-line with your HVAC system to help keep your air fresher.
 A filter is a good start, but an electronic air cleaner, HEPA filtration system, or ultraviolet air purifier will go above and beyond.
 This is particularly smart for homes of allergy or asthma sufferers.

 If you’re looking for advice on the best products and systems to improve indoor air quality in your home, contact Indoor Solutions at 706-225-8241.